learn-co-curriculum/common-questions-you-ll-encounter/README.md

 # Five Types of Questions You'll Encounter

-As a Learn Expert, you’ll be getting all sorts of question from all sorts of different students.
+As a Technical Coach, you’ll be getting all sorts of question from all sorts of different students.
 It can be overwhelming to have to constantly switch contexts (in terms of the student, the topic, and the question).
 Broadly speaking, the questions will fall into the four categories listed below.
 For each category of question, we’ve given examples as well as specific strategies you can use to resolve them.

 ## Questions Types and Resolutions at a Glance